zavolanlab/mirflowz/README.md

 fidelity, two separated aligners, [Segemehl][segemehl] and our in-house tool [Oligomap][oligomap], are used.
 All the resulting alignments are merged such that only the best alignments of each read are kept (smallest edit distance).
-Finally, alignments are intersected with the user-provided, pre-processed miRNA annotation file using [BEDTools][bedtools].
+Alignments are intersected with the user-provided, pre-processed miRNA annotation file using [BEDTools][bedtools].
 Counts are tabulated separately for reads consistent with either miRNA precursors, mature miRNA and/or isomiRs.
+Finally, ASCII-style alignment pileups are optionally generated for user-defined regions of interest.

 > **NOTE:** For a detailed description of each rule, please, refer to the
 > [workflow documentation](pipeline_documentation.md)